-In May 2016, Fennec Pharmaceuticals Inc. (Fennec or the "Company") sold Eniluracil to Elion Oncology, LLC (Elion).
+In May 2016, Fennec sold its rights to the drug Eniluracil to Elion Oncology, LLC ("Elion").
 The agreement called for \$40,000 in cash and 5% royalties to be paid to Fennec for any income derived from the sale of Eniluracil.
-The agreement was for the sale, not license of IP.
-In addition, the agreement did not call for any additional good or service beyond the transfer of IP and related assets (e.g. "all information and know-how", documentation, etc.).
+The agreement was for the sale, not license of Fennec's rights in Eniluracil.
+In addition, the agreement did not call for any additional good or service beyond the transfer of Fennec's rights in Eniluracil and related assets (e.g. "all information and know-how", documentation, etc.).

-In August 2020, Elion entered into a license agreement with Processa Pharmaceuticals, Inc. (Processa).
+In August 2020, Elion entered into a license agreement with Processa Pharmaceuticals, Inc. ("Processa") for Eniluracil.
 The license agreement called for equity and cash upon satisfying the "Condition Precedent", along with development and regulatory milestone payments, Sales Milestone Payments, and Product Royalties.
-The grant of the license was conditioned upon the "Condition Precedent" which was defined as (i) Processa's closing of a public offering by October 30, 2020 in which Processa raised at least \$15M and (ii) Processa's shares being listed on NASDAQ.
+The grant of the license was conditioned upon the "Condition Precedent" which was defined as (i) Processa's closing of a public offering by October 30, 2020 in which Processa raised at least \$15 million and (ii) Processa's shares being listed on NASDAQ.
 Upon satisfying the "Condition Precedent" Elion was entitled to receive \$100,000 in cash and 825,000 in shares of Processa of which the Company is entitled to 5%.
 In January 2021, the Company received \$5,000 in cash and 41,250 restricted shares of Processa common shares.